 If you have any questions regarding the processing of your personal information, please contact our Kaspersky Lab EU representative via e-mail or phone: Kaspersky Labs GmbH, Ingolstadt, Germany, email@example.com, +49 (0) 841 98 18 90

-If you have any additional questions about Kaspersky Lab’s privacy practices or if you would like us to update information or preferences you provided to us, please contact with our Data Protection Officer — click here.
+If you have any additional questions about Kaspersky Lab’s privacy practices or if you would like us to update any information or preferences you have provided us with, please contact our Data Protection Officer here.

-Personal data relates to a living individual who can be identified from that data.
+Personal data is information that is related to an identifiable living individual.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by [the General Data Protection Regulation 2016/679 (the «GDPR»)

-We use your personal data for the searching your personal data in public sources of Internet and in publicly available government sources (patent databases, company registration).
+We use your personal data to search for your personal data in public Internet sources and in publicly available government sources (e.g. patent databases, company registrations, etc.).

-The service provides results of searching for personal data in public Internet sources that do not require identification and verification as the owner of these personal data.
-Such sources of information may include public Internet resources, publicly available government sources and other sources of data that can be found via standard search services.
-Additionally Privacy Audit can provide information about compromised social network accounts.
+The service provides users with the results of the search for personal data in public Internet sources that do not require identification as the owner of these personal data.
+Such sources of data may include public Internet resources, publicly available government sources and other sources of data that can be found via standard search services.
+Additionally, Privacy Audit may provide information about data comprised from social network accounts.

-The service provides an electronic report that is available for 15 days, and automatically deleted afterwards.
+The service provides an electronic report that is available for 15 days and is automatically deleted afterwards.
 This report contains the information found and the address of the information on the Internet (URL).

 We process the following categories of your data:

-We have obtained your personal data from you directly.
+We obtain your personal data from you directly.

 Our lawful basis for processing your general personal data: